Hon. John Douglas1

 3. [S264] David Gardiner, online unknown url, David Gardiner (unknown location), downloaded 5 March 2007.

-Sir George Hamilton-Gordon, 4th Earl of Aberdeen1,2
+George Hamilton-Gordon, 4th Earl of Aberdeen1,2

 M, #110305, b.
 28 January 1784, d.
 14 December 1860

-Sir George Hamilton-Gordon, 4th Earl of Aberdeen was baptised with the name of George Gordon.3 He was styled as Lord Haddo between 1791 and 1801.2 He was educated at Harrow School, Harrow on the Hill, London, England.2 From 1801 to March 1802 he was attached to the embassy to negotiate with Napoleon at Amiens, where a treaty of peace was signed in March 1802.2 He succeeded to the title of 6th Baronet Gordon, of Haddo, co.
+He was given the name of George Gordon at birth.5 He was styled as Lord Haddo between 1791 and 1801.2 He was educated at Harrow School, Harrow, London, EnglandG.2 From 1801 to March 1802 he was attached to the embassy to negotiate with Napoleon at Amiens, where a treaty of peace was signed in March 1802.2 He succeeded as the 6th Baronet Gordon, of Haddo, co.
 Aberdeen [S., 1642] on 13 August 1801.
-He succeeded to the title of 4th Viscount of Formartine [S., 1682] on 13 August 1801.
-He succeeded to the title of 4th Earl of Aberdeen [S., 1682] on 13 August 1801.3 He succeeded to the title of 4th Lord Haddo, Methlick, Tarves and Kellie [S., 1682] on 13 August 1801.
-He graduated from St. John's College, Cambridge University, Cambridge, Cambridgeshire, England, in 1804 with a Master of Arts (M.A.).2 He held the office of Representative Peer [Scotland] between 1806 and 1818.2 He was invested as a Knight, Order of the Thistle (K.T.) on 16 March 1808.2 He was invested as a Fellow, Royal Society (F.R.S.) on 28 April 1808.2 He held the office of Trustee of the British Museum in 1812.2 He held the office of Ambassador to Austria in August 1813, where he prevailed with the Emperor to join (by the treaty of Toplitz, September 1813) the allied Sovereigns against Napoleon.2 He was decorated with the Grand Cross, Order of St. Stephen of Austria on 4 September 1813.2 On 1 June 1814 he signed the Treaty of Paris on behalf of his Soveriegn.2 He was created 1st Viscount Gordon of Aberdeen, co.
-Aberdeen [U.K.] on 1 June 1814.2 He was invested as a Privy Counsellor (P.C.) on 22 July 1814.2 On 13 November 1818 his name was legally changed to George Hamilton-Gordon by Royal Licence.1,2 He held the office of Chancellor of the Duchy of Lancaster from January 1828 to June 1828.2 He held the office of Secretary of State for Foreign Affairs from June 1828 to March 1830.2 He held the office of Secretary of State for Foreign Affairs from September 1841 to 1846.2 He held the office of Ranger of Greenwich Park between 1845 and 1860.2 He held the office of Lord-Lieutenant of Aberdeenshire between 1846 and 1860.2 He held the office of Chancellor of King's College, Aberdeen between 1847 and 1860.2 He held the office of Prime Minister and First Lord of the Treasury from December 1852 to February 1855.
-His Cabinet as a result of the idea that his feebleness had caused Britain to drift into the Crimean war.2 He was invested as a Knight, Order of the Garter (K.G.) on 7 February 1855.2
+He succeeded as the 4th Lord Haddo, Methlick, Tarves and Kellie [S., 1682] on 13 August 1801.
+He succeeded as the 4th Earl of Aberdeen [S., 1682] on 13 August 1801.5 He succeeded as the 4th Viscount of Formartine [S., 1682] on 13 August 1801.
+He graduated from St. John's College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1804 with a Master of Arts (M.A.)2 He held the office of Representative Peer [Scotland] between 1806 and 1818.2 He was appointed Knight, Order of the Thistle (K.T.) on 16 March 1808.2 He was appointed Fellow, Royal Society (F.R.S.) on 28 April 1808.2 He held the office of Trustee of the British Museum in 1812.2 He held the office of Ambassador to Austria in August 1813, where he prevailed with the Emperor to join (by the treaty of Toplitz, September 1813) the allied Sovereigns against Napoleon.2 He was awarded the Grand Cross, Order of St. Stephen of Austria on 4 September 1813.2 On 1 June 1814 he signed the Treaty of Paris on behalf of his Sovereign.2 He was created 1st Viscount Gordon of Aberdeen, co.
+Aberdeen [U.K.] on 1 June 1814.2 He was appointed Privy Counsellor (P.C.) on 22 July 1814.2 On 13 November 1818 his name was legally changed to George Hamilton-Gordon by Royal Licence.1,2 He held the office of Chancellor of the Duchy of Lancaster from January 1828 to June 1828.2 He held the office of Secretary of State for Foreign Affairs from June 1828 to March 1830.2 He held the office of Secretary of State for Foreign Affairs from September 1841 to 1846.2 He held the office of Ranger of Greenwich Park between 1845 and 1860.2 He held the office of Lord-Lieutenant of Aberdeenshire between 1846 and 1860.2 He held the office of Chancellor of King's College, Aberdeen between 1847 and 1860.2 He held the office of Prime Minister and First Lord of the Treasury from December 1852 to February 1855.
+His Cabinet as a result of the idea that his feebleness had caused Britain to drift into the Crimean war.2 He was appointed Knight, Order of the Garter (K.G.) on 7 February 1855.2

 Gibbs quotes, " 'The cast of his features in later life was one of dignified sterness rather than beauty.'
-His son, Lord Stanmore, writes, 'nothing could be more curious than the way in which collegeagues and friends, whenever at a loss, came to him for information on the most varied topics, and rarely came in vain.5' "
+His son, Lord Stanmore, writes, 'nothing could be more curious than the way in which collegeagues and friends, whenever at a loss, came to him for information on the most varied topics, and rarely came in vain.7' "

 J.T.
 Delane, editor of The Times writes, "he belonged to that class of statesmen who are great without being brilliant, who succeed without ambition, who without eloquence become famous, who retain their power even when deprived of place.
-He denied that his vocation was politics, but his friends knew him better; they appreciated his clear head, his tolerant nature, his vast experience, and his perfect integrity."5
+He denied that his vocation was politics, but his friends knew him better; they appreciated his clear head, his tolerant nature, his vast experience, and his perfect integrity."7

 Citations